Mac Jones Player Prop Bets for NFL Week 6 | New England vs. Dallas 10/17/2021

 Mac Jones Player Prop Bets for NFL Week 6 - New England vs. Dallas

-Oddsmakers have posted player props for Mac Jones ahead of his next NFL game on Sunday at 4:25 PM ET airing on CBS.
-Jones and the New England Patriots (2-3) square off against the Dallas Cowboys (4-1) in Week 6 at Gillette Stadium.
+Sportsbooks have listed player props for Mac Jones ahead of his next NFL game on Sunday at 4:25 PM ET airing on CBS.
+This Week 6 matchup sees Jones' New England Patriots (2-3) hit the field against the Dallas Cowboys (4-1) at Gillette Stadium in Foxborough, Massachusetts.

 Want more in-depth sports betting and fantasy insights?
 Sign up today for the SI Winners Club Newsletter.